 We are happy to take on insolvency-specific tasks (e.g. ordering process) and act either as an integrated part of the organisation or as a link between the insolvency administrator, the company and external stakeholders (customers, suppliers, investors, etc.).
 With our specialisation in crisis and insolvency situations, we offer a wide range of insolvency-specific services with substantial methodological expertise and management competence.
 In addition, we regularly support well-known law firms in accompanying and conducting insolvency proceedings, take on operational tasks and help to optimise the mass of assets:

-- Generating and validating the continuation plan
+- Preparation and validation of the continuation plan

 - Controlling and reporting

-- Order and release process management
+- Management of the order and release process

-- Drawing up and inspecting insolvency plans
+- Preparation and review of insolvency plans

-- Staff equity participation and workforce initiatives
+- Staff equity participation and employee initiatives

 A quick check is actually a short analysis, an immediate rendering of your company’s strengths and weaknesses as well as, and in particular, of the key business development risks.
 A quick check is also an excellent way to sift your company’s major turnaround potential, bringing to light options for courses of action.

 Insolvency situations demand that a company’s continuation capacity is established at the onset.
 Therefore, the Insolvency Statute’s (section 19 German Insolvency Statute (InsO)) continued existence forecast or going concern forecast is the basis for judging a company’s over-indebtedness.
 A company is judged not over-indebted when circumstances predominantly point to its probable continuation.